 So what, you ask, is wrong with horseracing?
 Well, there’s this:

-Would-be racehorses are forever torn from their mothers as mere babies.
-Alone and terrified, their servitude begins.
+Would-be racehorses are forever torn from their mothers, families, and herds as mere babies.
+Sold, usually, at the tender age of one; broken, an industry term meaning to be made pliant and submissive; alone and terrified their servitude begins.

 Grinding of Unformed Bodies

-The typical horse does not reach full musculoskeletal maturity – bones not done growing, plates not done fusing – till around six.
+The typical horse does not reach full musculoskeletal maturity – bones not done growing, plates not done fusing – till around the age of six.
 And the higher up, the slower the process, so that the bones in the spine and neck, of all places, are the last to finish.
-The typical racehorse is thrust into intensive training at 18 months, and raced at two.
-A 2-year-old horse is the rough equivalent of a 6-year-old child.
-This early, incessant grinding leaves many with chronic conditions like arthritis – while still pubescents.
+The typical racehorse is thrust into intensive training at 18 months, and raced at two – on the maturation chart, the rough equivalent of a first-grader.
+In the FOIA documents, we see time and again 4-, 3-, even 2-year-old horses dying with chronic conditions like osteoarthritis and degenerative joint disease – clear evidence of the incessant pounding these pubescent bodies are forced to absorb.

 Confinement and Isolation

-In perhaps the worst of it, racehorses are kept locked – alone – in tiny 12×12 stalls for over 23 hours a day, making a heartrending mockery of the industry claim that horses are “born to run, love to run,” and a cruelty all the worse for being inflicted on naturally social, herd-animals like horses.
-The ensuing suffering, one expert says, is akin to that experienced by humans in solitary confinement.
+In perhaps the worst of it, racehorses are kept locked – alone – in tiny 12×12 stalls for over 23 hours a day, making a mockery of the industry claim that horses are “born to run, love to run,” and a cruelty all the worse for being inflicted on naturally social, herd-animals like horses.
+At a 2019 NYS Senate hearing, prominent equine veterinarian Dr. Kraig Kulikowski likened this cruelty to keeping a child locked in a 4×4 closet for over 23 hours a day.
+Imagine that.

-Relatedly, practically all the horse’s natural instincts and desires are thwarted, creating an emotional and mental suffering that is brought home with crystal clarity in the stereotypies commonly seen in confined racehorses – cribbing, bobbing, weaving, pacing, digging, kicking, even self-mutilation.
-To combat this aberrant behavior, the racing people turn to drugs and medieval devices like cribbing collars.
+Relatedly, practically all the horse’s natural instincts and desires are thwarted, creating an emotional and mental suffering that is brought home with crystal clarity in the stereotypies commonly seen in confined racehorses – things like cribbing, wind-sucking, bobbing, weaving, pacing, digging, kicking, even self-mutilation.

 Control and Subjugation

-The racers thoroughly control every moment of their assets’ lives – control effected through, among other means, lip tattoos, nose chains, lip chains, tongue ties, blinkers, metal mouth bits, the aforementioned cribbing collars, and, of course, whips.
-On the last, the very public whipping a racehorse absorbs would land an owner in jail if done to his dog in the park.
-But in horseracing, it’s part of the tradition.
+The racing people thoroughly control every moment of their assets’ lives – control that is often effected through force, and through the tools of their trade: cribbing collars, nose chains, lip chains, tongue ties, eye blinders, mouth bits, and whips.
+On that, the very public flogging administered to racehorses would land a person in jail if done to his dog in the park.
+But at the track, it’s all just part of the tradition.

 Drugging and Doping

 Racehorses are injected, legally and otherwise, with myriad performance-enhancing, injury-masking, and pain-numbing chemicals.
-The horsemen’s credo: keep ’em earning, by any means necessary.
+The horsemen’s credo is really quite simple: keep ’em out on the track, keep ’em earning, by whatever means necessary.

-By law, racehorses are literal chattel – things to be bought, sold, traded, and dumped whenever and however their people decide.
-To make matters worse, they are not even afforded the protections of animal-cruelty statutes, meaning a trainer or owner can run his horse into the ground – yes, even to death – with virtual impunity.
+By law, racehorses are literal chattel – pieces of property to be bought, sold, traded, and dumped whenever and however their people decide.
+To make matters worse, they are not even afforded the protections, woefully inadequate as most are, of animal-cruelty statutes, meaning an owner or trainer can run his horse into the ground – yes, even to death – with virtual impunity.
 What’s more, the average racehorse will change hands multiple times over the course of his so-called career, adding anxiety and stress to an already anxious, stressful existence.
-(Studies show up to 90% of active racehorses suffer from ulcers.)
+This near-constant shuffling among trainers, grooms, vets, barns, tracks, and states is a primary reason why almost all active racehorses suffer from chronic ulcers.